wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Norman_** : Oh, we've met alright fella.
 We've met alright.

-**_Old Lord Naff_** : Might I introduce you to Norman.
-Norman is a conjurer of magic and great wonderment, a harnesser of forces beyond your imagination, a bringer-of-light, a god in man's clothing, a... a...
+**_Hildegaard_** : This is just Norman.
+Norman is a sorcerer.
+A harnesser of dark forces.
+A consort of the devil.
+A hexenmeister.
+He conjures light from thin air.
+In my day, we'd have burned him for witchcraft.

+- Lord Naff suddenly recognises him

 **_Lord Naff_** : Oh, you're the electrician.
 Good lord, I haven't seen you since you were rewiring the Hall.
 How are you?